schodekWgorach/ps001_car-sharing/README.md

 3. Explore the page:
    The page will be fully functional, allowing you to test the basic features of the landing page.

-Enjoy exploring the Car Sharing Platform!
+Enjoy exploring the Car Sharing Platform!!!